150 Years of Christian 3D:

 Since this topic has never been covered before in an exhibition setting (that I am aware of), and in order to present the collection in a orderly way, I have broken it down into several main categories, according to each 3D photography format type:

-You'll also see Christian based 3D optical illusions, and various pieces of historical ephemera.
+Also: Christian based 3D optical illusions, and various pieces of historical ephemera.
 Bible leaves dating back to the 1400's are on display, along with a scroll containing the book of Genesis.
-You may also find the various miniature Bibles fascinating, including the smallest Bible (at the time) ever printed, and one that went to the moon on Apollo 14, known as "The Lunar Bible".
+You may also find the various miniature Bibles fascinating, including the smallest Bible (at the time) ever printed.

 Every piece of the collection is an original, not a reproduction.
 Some pieces are held in highly esteemed historical archives such as the Library of Congress, and the George Eastman House Library Archive.